 High school football scoreboard: Sept.
 7, 2018

-The same sentiment holds true in the Sangamon Valley Conference, with Paxton-Buckley-Loda (1-1) hosting Iroquois West (0-2) and Watseka (1-1) hosting Momence (0-2).
+In the first week of Vermilion Valley Conference play, Salt Fork (3-0) eked out a close contest 14-6 over Georgetown-Ridge Farm (1-2), while Bismarck-Henning/Rossville-Alvin (3-0) grabbed a more convincing victory 21-7 against Hoopeston Area/Schlarman Academy/Armstrong-Potomac (1-2).

-And in the Heart of Illinois Conference, crossover games between the Small and the Large divisions take place tonight, with Fisher (2-0) facing a tough test at Tri-Valley (1-1), while defending Class 2A state champion Gibson City-Melvin-Sibley (2-0) welcomes in Heyworth (1-1).
+The Heart of Illinois Conference crossed over between its divisions, with Fisher (3-0) putting forth the Small's best effort in a 21-14 victory on the road at Tri-Valley.
+Gibson City-Melvin-Sibley, however, flexed the strength of the Large division, winning 57-0 over Heyworth.

-For the rest of the lineup, and for full results on all these games, check out the Week 3 games listed below:
+For full results from Friday night, check out the Week 3 games listed below:

 |